 The two-year programme consists of four half-year blocks called sessions.
 Achievements are credited in each session.

-There is more information about the Leaving Certificate Applied course in this list of frequently asked questions.
+There is more information in this overview of the Leaving Certificate Applied (pdf).

 Courses are offered in three main areas: